general contracting workforce design

 Crew assembling a timber frame structure

-Move from project-to-project chaos to repeatable workforce structure.
+From project chaos to repeatable structure.

 Construction crew on a commercial rooftop